-Welcome at the fourth issue of NEAIS in 2024
+Welcome at the third issue of NEAIS in 2024

-You might have noticed that starting with the previous issue (#2024/3) we've changed a few things.
+Starting with this issue we've changed a few things.

 Most important issue is that we have included in NEAIS a section 3 on Irregular Migration and Border Detention, which is already present in NEMIS.
 This section 3 in NEAIS is identical to the one in NEMIS.